usc-mrel/python-ismrmrd-server/readme.md

     ```
     -p=9002:9002      Allows access to port 9002 inside the container from port 9002 on the host.
                       Change the first number to change the host port.
-    -it               Enables “interactive” mode with a pseudo-tty.
-This is necessary for “ctrl-c” to
+    -it               Enables "interactive" mode with a pseudo-tty.
+This is necessary for "ctrl-c" to
                       stop the program.
     --rm              Remove the container after it is stopped
     -v C:\tmp:/tmp    Maps the C:\tmp folder on the host to /tmp inside the container.